Skiathos Sporades, Greece Travel Guide

 Watch the weather predictions for ferry travel.

-Greece is in the schengen Zone.
+Greece is a schengen country.
 Entry requirements follow Schengen regulations.

 Understand the necessary documentation and procedures for entering Greece and the Schengen Area.